Jpe230/SonicPad-Debian/README.md

 cp -r /home/[path to repo]/sonic_pad_os/out/r818-sonic_lcd/staging_dir/target/rootfs/lib/modules/ rootfs/lib/
 ```

-Edit rootfs `/etc/rc.local`:
+Edit `rootfs/etc/rc.local`:

-You will need to load GPU, Wifi, configure dhclient, you can find an example here.
+You will need to load GPU, Wifi, configure dhclient, you can find an example at this repo: `scripts/rc.local`

-Edit rootfs `/etc/wpa_supplicant.conf`:
+Create `rootfs/etc/wpa_supplicant.conf`:

-Generate a valid conf, you can find an example here.
+Generate a valid conf, you can find an example at this repo: `scripts/wpa_supplicant.conf`

 Dont forget to exit the root account
 ```
 exit
 ```

 ### Replace Rootfs with ours

 Assuming you have compiled Tina:

-Cd to out folder
+Cd to `out` folder
 ```
 cd sonic_pad_os/out/r818-sonic_lcd/
 ```